awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-approve.md

 ------

 NotificationArn
 The ARN of an Amazon SNS topic for Automation approvals\.
-When you specify an `aws:approve` step in an Automation document, Automation sends a message to this topic letting principals know that they must either approve or reject an Automation step\.
+When you specify an `aws:approve` step in a runbook, Automation sends a message to this topic letting principals know that they must either approve or reject an Automation step\.
 The title of the Amazon SNS topic must be prefixed with "Automation"\.
 Type: String
 Required: No